-A tinnitus expert, Jonathan Miller, has uncovered the true root cause of hearing loss and tinnitus and one trick to reverse the damage & restore perfect hearing faster than thought possible.
+A tinnitus expert, James Davis, has uncovered the true root cause of hearing loss and tinnitus and one trick to reverse the damage & restore perfect hearing faster than thought possible.

 Far from being a harmless nuisance, tinnitus has been linked to memory loss, hearing loss and dementia…